daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

 2. **External Attention Maps**:
    - The external attention mechanism incorporates external market features into the encoding process.
    - Visualizing these maps helps us understand how external market conditions influence the model's decisions.

-#### Steps to Visualize Attention Maps:

-1. **Extract Attention Weights**:
-   - From the last Transformer layer, extract the attention weights from the self-attention and external attention modules.

-2. **Generate Heatmaps**:
-   - For both self-attention and external attention, generate heatmaps to visualize the attention distributions.
-These heatmaps can be created using libraries such as Matplotlib or Seaborn.

-3. **Interpret the Heatmaps**:
-   - Analyze the heatmaps to identify patterns and insights into how the model is processing the input data and incorporating external features.

 ### Surface Arbitrage Free Loss